RELIGION, PHILOSOPHY and ETHICS (RS)

 You will be given regular practice examination questions in lessons and will be expected to sit 3 exams in total at the end of the course.

-Christianity & Judaism: Beliefs and teachings & practices
+Christianity & Buddhism: Beliefs and teachings & practices

 1 hour 45 min written paper